Highest qualification

 • young men from lower working-class backgrounds were the least qualified – 20% had a first or higher degree

-• young women from higher professional backgrounds were the most qualified – 71% had a first or higher degree
+• young women from higher professional backgrounds were the most qualified – 72% had a first or higher degree

-25 to 29 year olds from higher professional backgrounds in the Chinese, Indian, Black African, Mixed and Other ethnic groups were more likely to have degrees than White people from the same socio-economic background.
+In every ethnic group except Black Caribbean, 25 to 29 year olds were more likely to have degrees than White British people from the same socio-economic background.

 Disabled young people from every socio-economic background were less likely than non-disabled young people to have a university degree.
 They were also more likely to have lower-level qualifications.